Terms and Conditions

 (c) be of satisfactory quality (within the meaning of the Sale of Goods Act 1979); and

 5.2.
-Subject to clause 5.3, the Supplier shall, at its option, replace the defective Goods and Materials, or refund the price of the defective Goods and Materials in full if:
+Subject to clause 5.3, SMC shall, at its option, replace the defective Goods and Materials, or refund the price of the defective Goods and Materials in full if:

-(a) the Client gives notice in writing within a reasonable time of discovery that some or all of the Goods and Materials do not comply with the warranty set out in clause 5.1;
+(a) the Client gives notice in writing within 30 days of discovery that some or all the Goods and Materials do not comply with the warranty set out in clause 5.1.

-(b) the Supplier is given a reasonable opportunity of examining such Goods and Materials; and
+(b) SMC is given a reasonable opportunity of examining such Goods and Materials; and

-(c) the Client (if asked to do so by the Supplier) returns such Goods and Materials to the Supplier’s place of business at the Supplier’s cost.
+(c) the Client (if asked to do so by the SMC) returns such Goods and Materials to SMC’s place of business at SMC’s cost.

 5.3.
-The Supplier shall not be liable for the Goods and Materials’ failure to comply with the warranty in clause 5.1 if:
+SMC shall not be liable for the Goods and Materials’ failure to comply with the warranty in clause 5.1 if:

-(b) the defect arises because the Client failed to follow the Supplier’s oral or written instructions as to the storage, installation, commissioning, use or maintenance of the Goods and Materials or (if there are none) good trade practice;
+(b) the defect arises because the Client failed to follow SMC’s oral or written instructions as to the storage, installation, commissioning, use or maintenance of the Goods and Materials or (if there are none) good trade practice.

-(c) the defect arises as a result of the Supplier following any drawing, design or Goods and Materials Specification supplied by the Client;
+(c) the defect arises because of SMC following any drawing, design or Goods and Materials Specification supplied by the Client.

-(d) the Client alters or repairs such Goods and Materials without the written consent of the Supplier;
+(d) the Client alters or repairs such Goods and Materials without the written consent of SMC.

-(e) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal working conditions; or
+(e) the defect arises because of fair wear and tear, wilful damage, negligence, or abnormal working conditions; or

-(f) the Goods and Materials differ from the Goods and Materials Specification as a result of changes made to ensure they comply with applicable statutory or regulatory standards.
+(f) the Goods and Materials differ from the Goods and Materials Specification because of changes made to ensure they comply with applicable statutory or regulatory standards.

 5.4.
-Except as provided in this clause 5, the Supplier shall have no liability to the Client in respect of the Goods and Materials’ failure to comply with the warranty set out in clause 5.1.
+Except as provided in this clause 5, SMC shall have no liability to the Client in respect of the Goods and Materials’ failure to comply with the warranty set out in clause 5.1.

 5.5.
-The terms of these Conditions shall apply to any repaired or replacement Goods and Materials supplied by the Supplier.
+The terms of these Conditions shall apply to any repaired or replacement Goods and Materials supplied by SMC.

 6. Title and risk